 3. Is Asking a Question Effective?

 You bet.
+According to all the personal statements writing services that we’ve used in the past, questions are one of the most powerful writting tools available.
 Reading a question almost instantly evokes a reader’s personal curiosity for the answer.
 More importantly, you can use questions to really speak to the personal experiences of users..

 “Sick of Getting Nowhere at the Gym?
 3 Amazing Home Exercises”